openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 > You may encounter situations in which one group has a significant technological advantage over another group, such as an intergalactic empire (tech level 3) waging war upon a primitive civilization (tech level 0).
 In cases like these, the GM may assign blanket advantage or disadvantage to actions equal to the difference of the opposing tech levels.
 Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would receive advantage 3 on such actions.

+enormous.
+Moving it requires a focus action, which allows it to be moved up to 30 feet.

+**Swift** - If you are wielding this weapon at the beginning of combat, you gain advantage 2 on your initiative roll.
+If you are not wielding the weapon but plan to use it on your first turn, you still get this bonus.
+If you are wielding multiple weapons, your initiative modifier is equal to the slowest among them (slow, swift, or neither).